1973 Iowa / South Dakota Gitchie Manitou Murder Still Haunts - NewsBreak

 Teacher shortage worsens in South Dakota due to politics, low pay and lack of respect

-Concern over the future of the teaching profession in South Dakota has led to more aggressive efforts by education officials to train and inspire a new generation of classroom leaders, with particular emphasis on elementary school classrooms.
-The push comes as kindergarten through 12th grade teacher shortages worsen across the...
+SIOUX FALLS, S.D.
+(South Dakota News Watch) - Concern over the future of the teaching profession in South Dakota has led to more aggressive efforts by education officials to train and inspire a new generation of classroom leaders, with particular emphasis on elementary school classrooms.
+The push comes as kindergarten...

-4 Out of the 5 Poorest Counties in the U.S. are in South Dakota

-With its population rising and prosperity thriving in much of the state, South Dakota appears to be on the uptick.
-However, some new stats paint a bleak picture for a number of counties in the Mount Rushmore State.
-According to World Population Review, not only does South Dakota have the...

 KELOLAND TV